Arriving in Bonn

 Please note that many cellular phone contracts have a minimum term of 24 months.
 Cancellation fees may be high for early termination.
 Please read the contractual termination and notice period provisions contract carefully before signing.

 The Uni-ID is linked to the central account for IT services at the University of Bonn.
 If you are employed at the University of Bonn, you will automatically receive a Uni-ID when you start working.
-International visiting researchers (without an employment contract) can also receive a Uni-ID upon request with approval of the institute director.
+International visiting researchers (without an employment contract) can also receive a Uni-ID upon request with our Visiting Researcher Card (see below) and a passport copy.

 You can apply for a Uni-ID on the website of University IT.1312